-The preparation of the financial statements in conformity with Ind AS requires management to make estimates, judgments and assumptions affect the application of accounting policies and the reported amounts of assets and liabilities, the disclosures of contingent assets and liabilities at the date of the financial statements and reported amounts of revenues and expenses during the period.
+The preparation of the financial statements in conformity with Ind AS requires management to make estimates, judgments and assumptions.
+These estimates, judgments and assumptions affect the application of accounting policies and the reported amounts of assets and liabilities, the disclosures of contingent assets and liabilities at the date of the financial statements and reported amounts of revenues and expenses during the period.
 Application of accounting policies that require critical accounting estimates involving complex and subjective judgments and the use of assumptions in these financials statements have been disclosed in note 33.
-Accounting estimates are made as management becomes aware of changes in circumstances surrounding the estimates.
-Changes in estimates are reflected in lhe financial statements in the year in which changes are made and, if material, their effects are disclosed in the notes to the financial statements.
+Accounting estimates could change from year to year.
+Actual results could differ from those estimates.
+Appropriate changes in estimates are made as management becomes aware of changes in circumstances surrounding the estimates.
+Changes in estimates are reflected in the financial statements in the year in which changes are made and, if material, their effects are disclosed in the notes to the financial statements.